Yasutoshi Nishimura: Slush fund scandal

 In November 2023, prosecutors began voluntarily questioning members of several factions of the LDP, including the largest faction of which Nishimura was a member, on suspicion of receiving slush fund money in the form of revenues from fundraising parties totaling over that had not been reported in political funding statements.
 News media reported the following month, citing sources, that Nishimura was suspected to have received unreported payments.

 On 9 December 2023, it was reported that Prime Minister Fumio Kishida was preparing to replace Nishimura in his Cabinet.
 On 14 December, Nishimura and several others resigned from their cabinet posts.
+In April 2024, his party membership was suspended for one year due to the scandal.

+Later career

+After Sanae Takaichi was elected LDP president in October 2025, Nishimura was appointed executive vice chairman (委員長代行) of the LDP Election Strategy Committee.
+After the landslide victory for the LDP in the February 2026 general election, Nishimura was promoted to chairman.

 Ideology

 Nishimura is affiliated to the openly revisionist lobby Nippon Kaigi, He advocates its main causes, which are: the revision of the constitution, the right for collective self-defense (revision of Article 9), visits to Yasukuni Shrine.